darienmt/FCND-Term1-P1-Backyard-Flyer/README.md

 ### Fill in the appropriate callbacks.
 Shell state_callback, local_position_callback, and velocity_callback are provided though they may not be required for all states.

-The callbacks are complete calling the right transition method based on the position, velocity, and state of the drone.
+The callbacks are complete ([lines 43 - 94](./backyard_flyer.py#L43))calling the right transition method based on the position, velocity, and state of the drone.
 Here again could be good to separate the "transitions guards" from the code, but I didn't go so far.

 ## Mission Analysis
 ### Running the backyard_flyer.py script correctly commands the vehicle to fly in a square.